teedjay/playground-jee7/README.md

 `http://localhost:8080/jee7-1.0-SNAPSHOT/`

 ### Testing
-This will run just all tests :
+This will run all unit tests :
 `mvn test`